yuviji/0xSlither/README.md

 ### Access the Game

 1. Open your browser to `http://localhost:3000`
+2. **Connect your wallet** - MetaMask will automatically be configured with the Saga Chainlet network!
+(See [NETWORK_SETUP_GUIDE.md](NETWORK_SETUP_GUIDE.md))
-2. Enter your name and click "Play"
+3. Enter your name and stake SSS tokens
-3. Use your mouse to control your snake
+4. Use your mouse to control your snake
-4. Eat pellets to grow
+5. Eat pellets to grow and steal other players' stakes!
-5. Avoid hitting other snakes!
+6. Avoid hitting other snakes!

 ### Testing Multiplayer